-2022 2021
+2023 2022

-The Netherlands 171 111
+The Netherlands 106 171

-Rest of Europe 7,689 2,660
+Rest of Europe 14,446 7,689

 Other - -

-Total 7,860 2,771
+Total 14,552 7,860

-Related parties
+6.2 Related parties

 Parties are considered to be related, if one party has the ability to control the other party or exercise significant influence over the other party in making financial or operational decisions or if majority of the shares of the parties are owned by the same shareholder.
 The related parties consist of C Group, Halk Group, the members of the Supervisory Board and Managing Board of DHB Bank and their relatives.
-As of year-end 2022, C Group companies consist of Demir Kyrgyz International Bank, C Yatırım Holding A.Ş., C & C Art Holding Limited, HCBG Holding B.V., C International N.V, C Real Estate LLC, Access Financial Services - IFN S.A, C Art Holdings Limited, Cingilli Collection Limited, HC Family Financing Limited, C Kurumsal Danismanlik Ic ve Dis Ticaret A.S, Cingilli Holding AS and Ideal Art (Suisse) SA.
+As of year-end 2023, C Group companies consist of Demir Kyrgyz International Bank, C Yatırım Holding A.Ş., C & C Art Holding Limited, HCBG Holding B.V., C Real Estate LLC, Access Financial Services - IFN S.A, C Art Holdings Limited, Cingilli Collection Limited, HC Family Financing Limited, C Kurumsal Danismanlik Ic ve Dis Ticaret A.S, Cingilli Holding AS and Ideal Art (Suisse) SA.
 Halk Group companies consist of Türkiye Halk Bankası A.Ş., Türkiye Halk Bankası A.Ş.
 Bahrain branch, Halkbank AD Skopje, Halk Finansal Kiralama A.Ş, Halk Faktoring A.Ş and Halkbank AD Beograd.

-During the year, the bank entered into a number of transactions, mainly short term, with related parties in the normal course of business.
+During the year, the bank entered several transactions, mainly short term, with related parties in the normal course of business.
 These normal banking transactions are related to loans and advances, deposits, letter of credits and guarantees.
-All of these transactions were carried out at arms-length pricing and within the limits and the regulatory guidelines set by the Dutch Central Bank.
+All these transactions were carried out at arms-length pricing and within the limits and the regulatory guidelines set by the Dutch Central Bank.